manasdas17/chips/docs/source/tutorial/index.rst

 *Chips" to be synthesised.

-The VHDL code generation plugin is found in ``chips.VHDL_plugin`` If you run this example you should find hello_world.vhd has been generated.
-You can run this code in an external vhdl simulator, but you won't be able to synthesise it into a device because real hardware devices don't have a concept of a *Console*.
+The VHDL code generation plugin is found in ``chips.VHDL_plugin`` If you run this example you should find that a VHDL file called hello_world.vhd has been generated.

+Take a look through this file.
+You may find that it is difficult to understand what is going on.
+The file isn't meant to be read by humans, *Chips* treats VHDL as a compatibility layer. *VHDL* is pretty much universally supported by synthesis tools.
+You can run this code in an external VHDL simulator, but you won't be able to synthesise it into a device because real hardware devices don't have a concept of a *Console*.

 To make this example synthesise, we need to write the characters to some realisable hardware interface.
 The *Chips* library provides a *SerialOut*